boldbi/bold-bi-docs/docs/faq/how-to-control-link-navigating-behavior.md

 2. Select `Configuration` from settings and choose `config.json` from the dropdown.

-   >**Note:** From version 6.19.14, use the config.json and the config.xml for versions prior to this.
+   >**Note:** Starting from version 6.19.14, utilize the config.json and config.xml files for versions that came before this.

     ![Configuration Settings](/static/assets/faq/images/configuration-settings-page.png)

-3. Set the `EnableSameTabLinkTarget` as true in the editor and `Save` the changes.
+3. Set the `EnableSameTabLinkTarget` to true in the editor and then `save` the changes.

     ![Enable SameTab](/static/assets/faq/images/set-enable-application-true.png)

-4. After completing the above steps, restart the site by using this [link](https://help.boldbi.com/faq/how-to-restart-the-bold-bi-embedded-application/).
-Upon restarting, access the Bold BI application, and the link will now open in the current tab.
+4. After completing the above steps, restart the site by using the provided [link](https://help.boldbi.com/faq/how-to-restart-the-bold-bi-embedded-application/).
+Once restarted, access the Bold BI application, and the link will now open in the current tab.

    **For Example:**

-   * When `EnableSameTabLinkTarget: false` in config.json opens the `dashboard` from the dashboard listing page to view the dashboard data, it will open in the new tab.
+   * When `EnableSameTabLinkTarget: false` is set in config.json, opening the `dashboard` from the dashboard listing page to view the dashboard data will result in it opening in a new tab.

-    * When `EnableSameTabLinkTarget: true` in config.json opens the `dashboard` from the dashboard listing page to view the dashboard data, it will now open in the current tab.
+    * When `EnableSameTabLinkTarget: true` is set in config.json, opening the dashboard from the dashboard listing page to view the dashboard data will now open in the current tab.

-   > **NOTE:** This feature is useful for controlling the link navigation when the entire Bold BI Embed application is embedded in the IFrame.
-For more details about application embedding, refer to this [link](https://help.boldbi.com/embedding-options/application-embedding/).
+   > **NOTE:** This feature is useful for controlling link navigation when the entire Bold BI Embed application is embedded in the IFrame.
+For more details about application embedding, refer to this [link](/embedding-options/application-embedding/).